Over the last few years, many old-school views of corporate communication and hierarchy have been overturned and continue to be scrutinized.

 2. Second, once the organization takes a stance that collaborating across the hierarchy is valuable, the next step is to provide people with the tools necessary to take on this change.
 Empower your teams with collaboration and productivity software like video conferencing tools, meeting management, idea management and automated timesheets.

 3. Finally, like all new things, the desired behavior needs to be reinforced throughout the workplace.
 It must become part of the culture and “how we do business.”
 It must become a habit at all levels of the organization.
-To read more on this, have a look at Why Collaboration Needs to be Pull not Push.

 The leaders of today can’t be expected to make perfect decisions about things that happen in the trenches they don’t occupy.
 Likewise, the employees of today can’t be expected to stick around and work for a company that doesn’t show a genuine interest in adapting based on the insights of people closest to the work.